hashicorp/vault-hcp-lib/README.md

 $ vault hcp disconnect
 ```

-For more information about supported subcommands and options, refer to the [documentation](https://add-documentation-here).
+For more information about supported subcommands and options, refer to the [Vault CLI documentation](https://add-documentation-here).

 ## How to contribute